Banks are running scared. Is the Federal Reserve about to make things worse?

 The quandary highlights the multiple, and conflicting, issues facing the Fed.
 With key sectors of the economy going strong and inflation still more than double the Fed's target rate of 2%, the central bank is keenly aware that any sign it is relenting in the battle against inflation could give rise to another wave of price increases.

-At the same time, lifting the federal funds rate now could magnify the kind of problems at other lenders that led panicked depositors to yank their money out of Silicon Valley Bank.
+At the same time, lifting the federal funds rate could now magnify at other lenders the same kind of problems that led panicked depositors to yank their money out of Silicon Valley Bank.

-"A financial accident has happened, and we are going from no landing to a hard landing," Torsten Slok, chief economist at private equity firm Apollo Global Management, said in a note last week that predicted the Fed will keep rates steady when officials meet March 21-22.
+"The failures of SVB and Signature, along with ongoing stress in the regional banking sector, has greatly complicated the Fed's monetary policymaking," Ian Shepherdson, chief economist at Pantheon Macroeconomics, wrote in a note this week. "[T]he Fed cannot gamble with the integrity of the system."

 Kathy Bostjancic, chief economist at Nationwide, also thinks the current stress on the nation's banking system could make Fed officials think twice about hiking rates.